Purpose of the flight and payload description

 Experimental Characterization of Advanced Photovoltaics in the Stratosphere (ECAPS) developed at the University of Pisa, Italy aimed at the characterization of performance of a number of different solar cells in the stratospheric environment.
 The experiment includes a panel with up to 4 solar cells of different kinds (multi-junction GaAs, CIGS, perovskite, etc.), a dedicated I/V curve recording circuit, temperature and irradiance sensors, and an inertial measurement unit to monitor the instantaneous attitude of the gondola.

 Coronal Magnetograph (CorMag) an experiment aimed to studying the magnetic field topology of the solar corona.
-The direction of the coronal magnetic field vector would be derived from narrow-wavelength bandpass observations of the linearly polarized FeXIV line-emission (530.3 nm), interpreted through the "saturated" Hanle effect.
+The direction of the coronal magnetic field vector would be derived from narrow-wavelength bandpass observations of the linearly polarized FeXIV line-emission (530.3 nm), interpreted through the ""saturated"" Hanle effect.
 CorMag is an internally-occulted coronagraph whose design was derived from the externally-occulted, formation-flying ASPIICS coronagraph of the PROBA-3 ESA solar mission.
 This mission is a demonstrator for future space-based coronagraphs with the capability of visible-light and infrared polarization measurements for coronal magnetic field diagnostics.
 The instrument is a development of the INAF - Astrophysical Observatory of Turin, Italy.

 BERNADOTTE stands for Ballon d'Etude Radiobiologique sur la NAture et la DOse physique et biologique des particules à Très haut Transfert d'Energie.
-It's a project developed by Inserm Lyon an experiment aimed to test the impact of cosmic radiation on human cells at high altitudes.
+It's a project developed by Inserm Lyon aimed to test the impact of cosmic radiation on human cells at high altitudes.

 Details of the balloon flight